November 1918 insurgency in Alsace–Lorraine: Revolutionary radicalisation

 It was in this context that the revolutionary red flag was fastened by a daring climber to the spire of Strasbourg Cathedral at around 15 O'clock on 12 November.
 At the head of the sailors from Wilhelmshaven, Wendelin Thomas declared: "That the red flag flies over the cathedral is a sign that socialist theory has ceased to be a theory and become a reality… A new era has begun, that of entering the era of humanity… The ultimate aim is the civilising mission, the brotherhood of workers."
-However, the red flags were forced to be removed few days later after the entrance of French imperialist forces in Alsace-Lorraine.
+However, the red flags were forced to be removed a few days later, after the entry of French imperialist forces into Alsace-Lorraine.

-The MSPD led National Council's plan to declare Alsace-Lorraine's attachment to France on 13 November prompted an immediate reaction from the pro-German nationalist faction within the soldiers' council, led by Captain Reinartz.
-Part of the group wanted to arrest members of the National Council and establish a revolutionary regime to resist the French army, which was approaching Strasbourg.
+The MSPD-led National Council's plan to declare Alsace-Lorraine's attachment to France on 13 November prompted an immediate reaction from the pro-German nationalist faction within the soldiers' council, led by Captain Reinartz.
+Part of the group wanted to arrest members of the National Council and establish a revolutionary regime to resist the French army's approach to Strasbourg.
 Reinartz and two of his colleagues went to the Palais de la diète.
-Greeted by Eugène Imbs, François Hoën, and Jacques Peirotes, the representatives of the soldiers' council declared that they could not accept the existence of a Francophile dominated Bourgeois National Council.
+Greeted by Eugène Imbs, François Hoën, and Jacques Peirotes, the representatives of the soldiers' council declared that they could not accept the existence of a Francophile-dominated Bourgeois National Council.
 The revolutionaries claimed to have "5,000 undefeated German soldiers, armed to the teeth, equipped with machine guns and hand grenades [...]
-If the National Council wants to avoid a bloodbath, it must remove these emblems so as not to provoke the soldiers."The National Council yielded without submitting to the soldiers' council's authority: the deputies agreed to delay any declaration in favour of France and to refrain from displaying the tricolour in order to calm the situation.
-Following the first group of sailors who had arrived from northern German ports a few days earlier, a second contingent left Wilhelmshaven on 13 November and reached Strasbourg the following day to influence the revolutionary movement in the city.
+If the National Council wants to avoid a bloodbath, it must remove these emblems so as not to provoke the soldiers".
+The National Council yielded without submitting to the soldiers' council's authority: the deputies agreed to delay any declaration in favour of France and to refrain from displaying the tricolour to calm the situation.
+Following the first group of sailors who had arrived from northern German ports a few days earlier, a second contingent left Wilhelmshaven on 13 November.
+It reached Strasbourg the following day, influencing the city's revolutionary movement.